bingxia0127/NCcrust/README.md

 Xia, B., Thybo, H. & Artemieva, I. M. Seismic crustal structure of the North China Craton and surrounding area: Synthesis and analysis.
 J. Geophys.
 Res.-Solid Earth 122, 5181-5207, doi:10.1002/2016jb013848 (2017).

+Any questions or requests, please has no hesitation in email me: bingxia0127@gmail.com